Bilal-ptr/QR-code-component/README.md

 At first, I tried using `align-items` and `justify-content`, but the text wasn’t centered as I expected.
 Later, I understood that I needed `text-align: center` to center the text inside the card.

+i also Confessued in Responsive to follow mob first approch .i just working in dekstop then i Search in Internet i Confirmt that mob first approch

 ---

 ✅ Here’s what I learned: